EngyEzzElarab/Instruction-Set-Architechture/README.md

 # Instruction-Set-Architechture
 Implementation of an ISA with 12 differenet instructions to emulate the implementation of the micro architecture.
-There are 64 registers named r0 till r63
+There are 64 registers named r0 till r63 with a parser to interpret the text files including the programs.

 # The language is not case sensitive